Troubleshoot your DNS settings

 Factors that affect DNS propagation speed:

-• TTL (Time to Live) is the period of time that servers cache the information for your DNS records.
+• Time to Live (TTL) is the period of time that servers cache the information for your DNS records.
 Shorter TTL settings increase propagation speed but slows down your server’s processing time.
 We recommend that you keep the default value.

-• ISPs (Internet Service Providers) store your DNS settings locally rather than retrieving fresh data from your DNS server.
+• Internet Service Providers (ISPs) store your DNS settings locally rather than retrieving fresh data from your DNS server.
 This speeds up web browsing and reduces traffic, which slows your propagation time.
 Some ISPs ignore TTL settings and only update their cached records every two to three days.

 • Some DNS hosts often protect their root nameservers from overuse by setting a high TTL of up to 48 hours and some ISPs cache the information anyway, which can result in a longer propagation time.